-However, your provider can opt to share your information with a colleague through a Health Information Exchange (HIE) like HASA.
-HASA receives information from many providers in the Central Texas area, where it is being standardized and made available to a requesting physician in an aggregated and easy to read format.
+Your provider can opt to share your information with a colleague through a Health Information Exchange (HIE) like HASA.
+HASA receives information from many providers in the Central Texas area, where it is being standardized and made available to a requesting physician in and easy to read format.
 Your provider can opt to read this information or add this to your record in the EMR.
-For more information about who is participating with HASA and what data is available in the HIE, click here.

 Rights and Privacy

 HASA exchanges information under stringent Federal and State policies from HIPAA, ADA and OCR in addition to current state law, and is overseen by the hospital systems that contribute data.
-HASA will not, and is not allowed to, sell information.
-Its function is to facilitate the exchange of patient information for treatment, payment or operational purposes among authorized providers and make it easier for patients to keep track of their health and their medical information.
-In addition, all patient information is sent securely and encrypted, and adheres to more than 64 privacy and security policies mandated by Federal and State law.
+HASA cannot and will not sell information.
+Its function is to facilitate the exchange of patient information for treatment, payment, or operational purposes among authorized providers and patients.
+In addition, all patient information is sent securely, encrypted, and adheres to more than 64 privacy and security policies mandated by Federal and State law.